rkhouri/rkhouri.github.io/_posts/2023-12-12-r-animation.md

 ---
 layout: post
-title: Animating plots in R
+title: Dynamic plots with R
 subtitle: Enhancing ggplot2 capabilities!
 thumbnail-img: https://rkhouri.github.io/assets/2023-12-12-r-animation_files/figure-gfm/gganimate%20timeframe-1.gif
 tags: [R, tidyverse]
 comments: true
 ---

-Though not appropriate to every medium, animated plots can breathe life into a website or powerpoint.
+Though not appropriate to every medium, dynamic plots can breathe life into a website or powerpoint.
 I have always wanted to play around with plot animation, but it has never been compatible with the medium I primarily use **R** for (reports and journal articles), so this post